 They also allow you to display the VAT included price on the course sales pages which further helps you become EU VAT compliant.

-Plus, if you use Teachable’s gateway and opt for BackOffice, they will even pay the collected EU VAT to the respective tax authorities.
-They do charge an additional 2% fees for that but it does help reduce a lot of admin work.
+Plus, if you use Teachable’s gateway, they will even pay the collected EU VAT to the respective tax authorities.

 Kajabi at this point doesn’t have the ability to handle EU VAT on the platform and you’ll need to use an external sales tax management solution like Quaderno for that.